Cauthen History, Family Crest & Coats of Arms

 In nearby Over Wyersdale, a close branch of the family was found.
 "William Cawthorne, in 1683, gave a school-house, with a messuage, some land, and a rent-charge of £15, for which 30 boys are instructed; and another school has an allowance of £20 per annum from the Society of Friends."

-Important Dates for the Cauthen family
+Early History of the Cauthen family

 This web page shows only a small excerpt of our Cauthen research.
 Another 155 words (11 lines of text) covering the years 1175, 1273, 1379, 1719, 1788, 1605, 1659, 1605, 1605, 1637, 1719 and 1761 are included under the topic Early Cauthen History in all our PDF Extended History products and printed products wherever possible.